Ilya-Nesterenok/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 ### Third Cosmic Velocity (Interstellar Escape Velocity)

 To escape a star system, an object must overcome the gravitational influence of the star.
-If $`R_s`$ is the distance from the star’s center to the starting position:
+If $R_s$ is the distance from the star’s center to the starting position:

 $$
 v_3 = \sqrt{\frac{2 G M_s}{R_s}}
 $$

-where $` M_s `$ is the mass of the star.
+where $M_s$ is the mass of the star.
 This velocity is significantly higher than the escape velocity from a planet.

 ---